Tasty (Patti LaBelle album)

 Tasty is the second solo album released by recording artist Patti LaBelle, her second solo album with Epic Records.
 Compared to the success of her debut album, released the previous year, the album performed only modestly well but featured the popular tunes "Eyes in the Back of My Head", which became a club hit, the Latin soul flavored "Teach Me Tonight (Me Gusta Tu Baile)", the David Lasley composition "I See Home" (covered a year later by Tina Turner) and the ballad "Little Girls".
 "Eyes in the Back of My Head" became an international hit reaching the top five of the Italian singles chart.
 The album also featured covers of songs by Boz Scaggs, The Drifters and Roy Hamilton in addition to a couple songs co-written by LaBelle herself, including "Teach Me Tonight" and "Quiet Time".

+Critical reception

+AllMusic editor Alex Henderson wrote: "No one is going to mistake Tasty, LaBelle's second solo effort, for Nightbirds, Phoenix, or Chameleon.
+All of the things that the Labelle trio was known for—cosmic lyrics, socio-political observations, and an aggressive rock edge—are missing from this 1978 LP.
+Compared to Phoenix or Chameleon, this record seems safer and less dangerous [...]
+Tasty is, without question, one of her finest solo efforts."